-There are known issues with the proximity sensors in some LG G5 devices.
-Its job is to tell when you’re holding the phone to your face and turn the screen off, but users with screen protectors report that it thinks you’re still holding the device up when you’re not - so you can’t access features during calls and when a call is over, the screen stays off.
-Once again[ you can test this with an app], or you could try recalibrating the sensor.
-To do that, key in *#546368#*860# - where 860 is the model number of your G5.
-Now go into Device Test > SAAT > Service Menu Manual Test > Key Press Test > Cal Start.
+There are some known issues with the proximity sensors in some LG G5 devices.
+Its job is to tell when you’re holding the phone to your face and turn the screen off, but users with screen protectors report that it thinks you’re still holding the device up when you’re not.
+As a result, you can’t access features during calls or when a call is over - the screen stays off.

 Multiple users report the LED staying off when it should be telling them about incoming messages or third party app notifications.
-If your LED is doing the same, go into Settings > Sound > Notification LED and make sure the switch is set to on for notifications.
-Select the notifications you want the LED to flash for.
+If your LED is doing the same:

 This is one of the most common smartphone issues, and our initial reaction is to blame - and to reboot - the Wi-Fi router.
 But if that isn’t the villain, try switching Wi-Fi off and on again, and if that doesn’t work go into Settings > Wi-Fi and forget the network before joining it again.
 If that doesn’t fix it, have a look in your power saving settings: they can disable Wi-Fi as your battery gets low.

 It’s a similar process with Bluetooth connectivity problems.
 Unpairing and re-pairing devices often solves erratic connection problems.